spdk/spdk/doc/distributions.md

 ## Linux distributions {#linux_list}

 * Fedora: Trying to follow new release as per the release cycle whenever possible.
-Currently at `Fedora35`.

 ```list
 - autobuild-vg-autotest